+- Pick "safe places" in each room of your home.
+Injury statistics show that people who move during quakes are more likely to be injured.
 Also pick safe places in your office or school, or any other buildings you frequent.

 - Practice drop, cover, and hold in each safe place.
 Practice these actions so that they become automatic response.
 Responding quickly and automatically may help protect you from injury.

 - Secure items in your home that might fall, such as pictures or sculptures.

 - Install strong latches or bolts on cabinets.

 - Hang heavy items, such as pictures and mirrors, away from beds, couches, and anywhere people sit.